hamzamassaoudi/hmassaoudi.com/src/pages/blog/2020/ANONYMIZATION OF TEXT DATA USING NAMED-ENTITY RECOGNITION.md

 y_test = [s[1] for s in test_data]
 ```

-Once we defined the training and the test sets, we can begin training the model
+Once we defined the training and the test sets, we can begin training the model.

 ```Python
 trainer = pycrfsuite.Trainer(verbose=False)